blazium-engine/blazium-docs/contributing/development/compiling/compiling_for_linuxbsd.rst

 .. image:: img/lintemplates.png

-You don't even need to copy them, you can just reference the resulting files in the ``bin/`` directory of your Godot source folder, so the next time you build, you automatically have the custom templates referenced.
+You don't even need to copy them, you can just reference the resulting files in the ``bin/`` directory of your Blazium source folder, so the next time you build, you automatically have the custom templates referenced.

 Cross-compiling for RISC-V devices
 ----------------------------------

-To cross-compile Godot for RISC-V devices, we need to setup the following items:
+To cross-compile Blazium for RISC-V devices, we need to setup the following items:

 - `riscv-gnu-toolchain <https://github.com/riscv-collab/riscv-gnu-toolchain/releases>`__.
   While we are not going to use this directly, it provides us with a sysroot, as well